Vivekanand-R/Industry-Outlook/README.md

 Note: Novo Nordisk, a Danish pharmaceutical company, specializes in diabetes care, obesity treatments, currently not included here due to currency conversions.
 With a market cap of ~$470 billion (2024), plays a major role in healthcare sector.
 This is applicable for few more companies as well, as they operate as divisions within larger conglomerates currently.

-Sales Margin %: (Click the image below to view it in full screen.
+Sales Margin %: (Click on the below image to view it in full screen.
 Please refresh the page if any issues loading as it might due to browser idle time.)

 ![image](https://github.com/user-attachments/assets/e38922c7-732e-4acb-88bd-1c4fa50acb13)